Cyberhost-itservice/WOrdpressapachesql/README.md

 Install new Wordpress on a clean Ubuntu 20.04 Desktop or Server installed  \
 you must not install LAMP \
 \
+create a file and copy the install.sh and chmod or baash and start \
+\
 The Sript make: \
  \
 Install Packages: \